-Older Road Users Involved in Road Crashes in South Australia

-There are on average 21 road fatalities and 172 serious injuries of persons aged 60 years or above each year.
-Persons over the age of 60 make up 22% of the population and account for 18% of fatalities and only 15% of serious injuries.
+Older Road Users Involved in Road Crashes in South Australia August 2012 There are on average 22 road fatalities and 171 serious injuries of persons aged 60 years or above each year.
+Persons over the age of 60 make up 22% of the population and account for 19% of fatalities and only 16% of serious injuries.
 Older people are more likely to die from their injuries due to their relative frailty.
 However, older drivers are at least two times less likely to be involved in a crash than younger drivers.
 Figure 1 shows the casualty rates for road users aged 16-24 and road users aged 60+.
 Consistent with fatal and serious injuries generally a decline has been seen in road trauma involving those aged 60 and over (Figure 1).
-From a total of 252 fatal and serious injuries in 1990, there has been a decline to 214 in 2010 a reduction of 15%.
-This compares to an overall reduction of 55% for all road fatalities and serious injuries for the same period and 66% reduction for road users aged 16 to 24 years, demonstrating that serious casualties of older road users are declining at a slower rate than the rate for other road users.
+From a total of 252 fatal and serious injuries in 1990, there has been a decline to 173 in 2011 a reduction of 31%.
+This compares to an overall reduction of 61% for all road fatalities and serious injuries for the same period and 71% reduction for road users aged 16 to 24 years, demonstrating that serious casualties of older road users are declining at a slower rate than the rate for other road users.
 This is likely to be in part due to increases in the numbers of people aged 60 and over, consistent with South Australia's ageing population.

-Figure 1: Fatal and Serious Injuries to persons 60+ years and 16-24 years, South Australia, 1990-2010
+Figure 1: Fatal and serious injuries to persons 60+ years and 16-24 years, South Australia, 1990-2011

-Older Road User Types

-Figure 2 shows that the majority of fatalities and serious injuries among older road users are drivers, passenger and pedestrians.
+Older Road User Types Figure 2 shows that the majority of fatalities and serious injuries among older road users are drivers, passenger and pedestrians.
 89% of older road users fall into these categories, compared to 80% for all road users generally.

-Older Driver Crash Rates

-There are relatively few older drivers on the road compared to their younger counterparts and they tend to travel shorter distances.
+Figure 2: Road users 60+ years, fatalities & serious injuries, South Australia, 2007-2011 Older Driver Crash Rates There are relatively few older drivers on the road compared to their younger counterparts and they tend to travel shorter distances.
 As noted above, older road users are not major contributors to overall road casualty numbers.
 Older drivers are also more likely to be responsible for the crash they are involved in.
-In South Australia, on average, drivers over the age of 60 involved in fatal and serious injury crashes were responsible in 66% of cases.
+In South Australia, on average, drivers aged 60 and over involved in fatal and serious injury crashes were responsible in 66% of cases.
 The figures increase when looking at the older ages within this group.
-Drivers aged 70-79 involved in fatal and serious injury crashes were responsible in 70% of cases and drivers aged 80 years and over were responsible in 81% of cases.
+Drivers aged 70-79 involved in fatal and serious injury crashes were responsible in 70% of cases and drivers aged 80 years and over were responsible in 83% of cases.